 Introduction to Serbia’s Historical Landscape

-When you think of early Serbian castles, picture less of Cinderella’s abode and more of rugged, sturdy structures.
 These early fortifications were the jeans-and-a-t-shirt of the architectural world – functional, reliable, not particularly flashy.
 They were built primarily for defense, not to make a style statement.
-In their earliest forms, these structures reflected the Byzantine influences – think practicality meets modest flair.
+In their earliest forms, these structures reflected the Byzantine influences and the style changed over the years after the formation of the Serbian kingdom.

 Why all these fortresses, you ask?
-Well, imagine being the desirable piece of real estate everyone wants a piece of.
-That’s Serbia throughout history.
-Its location made it the apple of the eye for a host of empires, from Ottomans to Austro-Hungarians.
-Each eyeing Serbia like a chess player ogling a crucial square on the board, the building of castles and fortresses was less of a choice and more of a necessity to ward off these persistent suitors.
+Well, with its central location in the heart of the Balkan Peninsula, Serbia was a desirable piece of real estate everyone wanted a piece of, from Ottomans to Austro-Hungarians.
+So, the building of castles and fortresses was less of a choice and more of a necessity to ward off these persistent suitors.

-Ever wonder why some castles look like they could host a royal ball tomorrow, while others seem like the set of a dramatic medieval tragedy?
-The answer lies in the not-so-gentle hands of history.
+Most castles in Serbia (but not all) are not in a very good shape today and the answer lies in the not-so-gentle hands of history.
 Many castles in Serbia faced a cocktail of challenges – sieges, battles, neglect, and even the temper tantrums of Mother Nature.
-Some, like the Belgrade Fortress, got constant makeovers and touch-ups, thanks to their strategic importance and the love they received over different eras.
-Others weren’t so lucky.
+Some, like the Belgrade Fortress, got constant makeovers and touch-ups, thanks to their strategic importance.
+Others weren’t so lucky…

 Helpful Resources For Visiting Serbia